borgmatic-collective/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups.md

 <span class="minilink minilink-addedin">Prior to version 1.8.0</span> Put
 these options in the `hooks:` section of your configuration.

+<span class="minilink minilink-addedin">New in version 2.0.0</span> An `after_*`
+command hook runs even if an error occurs in the corresponding `before_*` hook or between those two hooks.
+This allows you to perform cleanup steps that correspond to `before_*` preparation commands—even when something goes wrong.

+<span class="minilink minilink-addedin">New in version 2.0.0</span> When command
+hooks run, they respect the "working_directory" option if it is configured, meaning that the hook commands are run in that directory.

 <span class="minilink minilink-addedin">New in version 1.7.0</span> The
 `before_actions` and `after_actions` hooks run before/after all the actions